spectrocloud/terraform-provider-spectrocloud/docs/index.md

 ## Environment Variables

-Credentials and other configuration can be provided through environment variables.
+Credentials and other configurations can be provided through environment variables.
 The following environment variables are availabe.

 - `SPECTROCLOUD_HOST`
 - `SPECTROCLOUD_USERNAME`